-Enjoy your Thanksgiving Day, if you have time read possibly The Greatest Turkey Story Ever Told, enjoy the Turkey and remember to be good to your Mother (or the host of the big meal).
+Enjoy your Thanksgiving Day, if you have time read possibly The Greatest Turkey Story Ever Told, enjoy turkey and remember to be good to your Mother (or the host of the big meal).
 Enjoy mashed potatoes, pumpkin pie, cranberry sauce, and so many other wonderful parts of the Thanksgiving feast.
 Then you can get ready for Black Friday.

 This year in my part of Ottawa we have a problem with Wild Turkeys (no not the drink) we have wild turkeys harassing folks (I kid you not), so I don’t feel too bad eating a little Meleagris Gallopavo this year.

 Time to start thinking about putting away everything for the Winter.
 Might be time to put on your Snow Tires too.

 To my friends and family down south, hope you are enjoying this pre-Black Friday festival, allegedly yesterday was the biggest travel day in the U.S., so hopefully you all got there in one piece, safely and are now enjoying the Thanksgiving traditions of gluttony and football (which go together well).